homebridge/homebridge/README.md

 # Adding your devices to iOS

 HomeKit is actually not an app; it's a "database" similar to HealthKit and PassKit.
-But where HealthKit has the companion _Health_ app and PassKit has _Passbook_, Apple has supplied no app for managing your HomeKit database (yet).
+But where HealthKit has the companion _Health_ app and PassKit has _Passbook_, Apple has supplied no app for managing your HomeKit database (at least [not yet](http://9to5mac.com/2015/05/20/apples-planned-ios-9-home-app-uses-virtual-rooms-to-manage-homekit-accessories/)).
 However, the HomeKit API is open for developers to write their own apps for adding devices to HomeKit.

 ## The Easy Way - MyTouchHome